MBHallgren/MINTyper/README.md

 ```

 # Additional information
 As of April 2023 IQtree and FastTree are no longer supported automatically.
-If you wish to use these programs, please install them manually and use the distance matrix or multiple alignment as input.
+If you wish to use these programs, please install them manually and use the multiple alignment as input.